 See some art

-The small but famous Musee de l’Annonciade is a converted 16th-century chapel which showcases an impressive collection of post impressionist paintings.
+The small but famous Musee de l’Annonciade is a converted 16th-century chapel that showcases an impressive collection of post-impressionist paintings.
 The collection includes works by Derain and Matisse, who spent the summer of 1904 in St. Tropez.
 Works by George Braque and Picasso are also displayed.
 Entry is around €6 for adults, or free for children under 12.